scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The `votingQuorum` field defines the number of necessary votes on a successor TRC to make it verifiable.

 A voting quorum greater than one will prevent a single entity from creating a malicious TRC update.
+A voting quorum lower than the number of Voting ASes ensures that votes can be cast even if some of the voters are unavailable.

 ### `coreASes` {#core}